EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Introduction

-Open OnDemand allows you to run compute and data-related tasks on compute resources available to your safe haven.
+Open OnDemand provides a suite of apps that allows you to run compute and data-related tasks and packages on compute resources available to your safe haven.

 Certain users of certain safe havens may also have access to TRE-level compute resources, for example, the Superdome Flex high-performance computing cluster.

-This page introduces how Open OnDemand runs tasks, and information you need to know about when running tasks.
-[Run containers](containers.md) focuses on aspects of running containers within this job execution environment.
+This page describes concepts you need to know about how Open OnDemand runs tasks and apps.

 ---